Diani Beach Kenya Travel Guide

 Use your right hand for eating, handling food, or giving and receiving items.

-Always get consent before taking photos of people, especially children.
+Always get consent before taking photos of people, children in particular.

 Embrace local customs.
-Learn basic Swahili phrases like "Pole pole" (Slowly, slowly) for a relaxed approach.
+Learn basic Swahili words such as "Pole pole" (Slowly, slowly) for a relaxed approach.
 Consider local language apps like Rosetta Stone for more profound immersion.
 Always seek permission for photos.